sora-xor/sora-docs/src/substrate-bridge.md

 There are several common pallets used in the SORA project, providing bridge functionality on both the parachain and SORA mainnet sides:

-- **SubstrateDispatch**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/dispatch)).
+- **SubstrateDispatch**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-common/tree/develop/pallets/dispatch)).
 This pallet decodes and checks messages, performs runtime calls, and creates a bridge origin to execute **XCMApp** and **ParachainBridgeApp** extrinsics.
 Only the bridge origin can call these extrinsics.

-- **SubstrateBridgeInboundChannel**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/inbound)).
+- **SubstrateBridgeInboundChannel**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/inbound)).
 This pallet handles the submission of incoming messages.
 While submitting messages can be called from any account, a relayer is used for this function.
 It utilizes **BeefyLightClient** or **MultisigVerifier** for message verification and **SubstrateDispatch** for message calling.

-- **SubstrateBridgeOutboundChannel**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/outbound)).
+- **SubstrateBridgeOutboundChannel**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/outbound)).
 This pallet is responsible for sending outgoing messages.
 It is used by the **ParachainBridgeApp** and **XCMApp** to send messages to other networks.

 ### SORA Mainnet Pallets

 On the SORA Mainnet side, the following pallets are used:

-- **ParachainBridgeApp**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/parachain-app)).
+- **ParachainBridgeApp**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-common/tree/develop/pallets/parachain-app)).
 This pallet serves as the main entry point for clients to send assets through the bridge.
 It also sends messages to the parachain (**XCMApp**) to register assets.
 The bridge requires bonding of **ParachainBridgeApp** on the Mainnet and **XCMApp** on the Parachain.
 It utilizes SubstrateBridgeOutboundChannel to send messages through the bridge and is used by **SubstrateDispatch** to execute messages.

 Root extrinsics: `finalizeAssetRegistration`, `registerThischainAsset`, `registerSidechainAsset`, `addAssetIdParaId`, `removeAssetIdParaId`, `mint`.
 Extrinsic to be called by user: `burn`.

-- **Assets**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-network/tree/master/pallets/assets)).
+- **Assets**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-network/tree/master/pallets/assets)).
 This pallet implements assets on the SORA 2 Mainnet.
 It is used by **ParachainBridgeApp** to register, mint, and burn assets.

 ### SORA Parachain Components

 On the SORA parachain side, the following components are used:

-- **XCMApp**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-parachain/tree/develop/pallets/xcm-app)).
+- **XCMApp**: Developed by SORAMITSU ([source code](https://github.com/sora-xor/sora2-parachain/tree/develop/pallets/xcm-app)).
 This pallet establishes the connection between the SORA 2 Mainnet and a relay chain/parachain.
 It maintains a mapping from the SORA 2 Mainnet AssetId (a 32-byte array) to a general XCM Multilocation.
 It enables the transfer of assets between SORA 2 Mainnet and a relay chain/parachain.
 Only the bridge origin can access the pallet's extrinsics.
 It utilizes **SubstrateBridgeOutboundChannel** to send messages through the bridge and is used by **SubstrateDispatch** to execute messages.

-- **XTokens**: Developed by the Open Web3 Stack ([GitHub link](https://github.com/open-web3-stack/open-runtime-module-library)).
+- **XTokens**: Developed by the Open Web3 Stack ([source code](https://github.com/open-web3-stack/open-runtime-module-library)).
 This component is used by **XCMApp** to send tokens to a relay chain/parachains.

 - **XCMExecutor**: Developed by Parity.
 While not a pallet, it is a crucial component for executing XCM Messages.
 It utilizes **XCMApp** as a transactor and AssetId converter.